thutahw/tp/docs/DeveloperGuide.md

 The `CalendarManager` class in the `Model` component contains an `AppointmentCalendar` object, storing the currently set `year`, `month` and `day`.
 Note that the `year`, `month` and `day` attributes may not necessarily be storing the present year, month and day.
 When a user sets the year, month and day, the `Logic` Component parses the user input and constructs a YearCommand, MonthCommand and DayCommand respectively.
-When
+Upon execution, the `ModelManager` calls upon the `CalendarManager` to update the `year`, `month` and `day` within the `AppointmentCalendar`.

+The following sequence diagram illustrates how the `Logic` component interacts with the `ModelManager` to influence the `year` value in the `AppointmentCalendar` managed by the `CalendarManager`.

 #### 4.4.3.
 Design Consideration